-The above diagram, taken from Dr. John Gottman’s “The Science of Trust” displays his findings on the dynamics of loyalty and betrayal and their deep role in predicting the success or failure of our most intimate relationships.
+The above diagram, adapted from Dr. John Gottman’s “The Science of Trust” displays his findings on the dynamics of loyalty and betrayal and their deep role in predicting the success or failure of our most intimate relationships.
 It all begins with a theory discovered in 1922 by a psychology student named Bluma Zeigarnik that has an enormous capacity to destroy human relationships.

 Watching waiters in a café in Vienna, Bluma realized something very strange in their behavior: they only seemed to remember the orders that they were in the process of serving.
 As soon as they had completed their task, the orders disappeared from their memory.
 What Bluma didn’t realize were the implications of her findings: Ziegarnik Effect.